jwilger/kookaburra/README.markdown

 Kookaburra is a framework for implementing the [Window Driver] [Window Driver] pattern in order to keep acceptance tests maintainable.

-## WARNING: You probably want an earlier version! ##
+## WARNING: Significant Changes since 0.14.x ##

-As of 0.15.0, Kookaburra is being rewritten from the ground up.
+As of 0.15.0, Kookaburra has been rewritten from the ground up.
 The original (up through 0.14.x) version was extracted from another project in which the testing library was being used.
 Unfortunately, this meant that the code in Kookaburra itself did not have very good test coverage, because it was being